ulangmeier/ulangmeier/README.md

 - Sustainability: Using proven **enterprise standards** to ensure the next engineer can take over seamlessly.
 - KISS (Keep It Simple, Stupid): **Minimizing complexity** to reduce maintenance costs and operational risk.
 - **Security by Design**: In data protection, integrity and security are non-negotiable assets.
-- Observability: **Production-readiness** means full visibility into system health from day one.
+- **Production-readiness** means full visibility into system health from day one.

 ---